 Magnolia Plantation and GardensCharleston

 Magnolia Plantation and Gardens is a fun and educational field trip!
-Learn about this historic property and it's role in the Revolutionary and Civil War and get some cool animal sightings on our nature train tour, tour cabins restored to different time periods of those who were enslaved on property, or get up close and personal with the rescue animals at Magnolia!
-We also offer education classes on topics like science, history and ecology during different times of the year.
+Learn about this historic property and its role in the Revolutionary and Civil War, get some cool animal sightings on our nature train tour, tour cabins restored to different time periods of those who were enslaved on property, or get up close and personal with the rescue animals at Magnolia!
+In addition to field trip visits, we also offer education classes for groups of up to 30 on topics like science, history and ecology at different times of the year.
 Don't miss this low-country gem for your next field trip.
 Special group pricing available for our homeschool families!

 Dizzy Gillespie Birthplace ParkCheraw